asifdxtreme/angular-swagger-ui/README.md

 # angular-swagger-ui

-`angular-swagger-ui` is an angularJS implementation of OpenAPI UI
+`angular-swagger-ui` is an angularJS implementation of [Swagger UI](http://swagger.io)

-[OpenAPI](https://www.openapis.org) (aka [Swagger](https://swagger.io)) helps you documenting your RESTful API.
+Swagger helps you documenting your RESTful API.

-OpenAPI UI helps developers discovering your RESTful API by providing an online documentation with an integrated API explorer.
+Swagger UI helps developers discovering your RESTful API by providing an online documentation with an integrated API explorer.

 ### Warning
-> By default, only OpenAPI 2.0 is supported.
+> By default, only JSON Swagger 2.0 is supported.
-To handle OpenAPI 3.0.0 please add module `openapi3-converter` see [Enable OpenAPI 3.0.0](#enable-openapi-300).
+To handle Swagger 1.2 please add module `swagger1-to-swagger2-converter` see [Enable Swagger 1.2](#enable-swagger-12).
-To handle OpenAPI 1.2 please add module `swagger1-converter` see [Enable OpenAPI 1.2](#enable-openapi-12).
+To handle YAML please add module `swagger-yaml-parser` see [Enable YAML](#enable-yaml)

+> By default, Authorization is not supported.
-To handle authorization please add module `swagger-auth` see [Enable authorization](#enable-authorization) To handle YAML please add module `swagger-yaml-parser` see [Enable YAML](#enable-yaml)
+To handle authorization (oauth2 is not implemented) please add module `swagger-auth` see [Enable authorization](#enable-authorization)

 ## Demo